cesbo/help/en/astra/index.md

+---
+hide:
+  - navigation
+  - toc
+---

 # Cesbo Astra

-Astra is a professional software for TV streaming.
+Astra is a professional software for TV broadcasting in Cable, Terrestrial, Satellite, and IP networks.

 ## Receiving